 Commercial wall coating in Lichfield

-Lichfield is a small cathedral city, but its commercial buildings work as hard as any in the region: shop frontages and offices in the historic centre, and a spread of trade and light industrial units on the estates between the city and Birmingham.
-Commercial wall coating in Lichfield serves both ends of that range.
-On older trading streets it deals with painted brick and rendered upper storeys that have been patched and repainted in stages; on edge-of-town units it deals with faded, chalking finishes and weather-worn gables.
-In every case the same rule applies: the coating only performs if it matches the substrate, and the substrate is only known once the building has been surveyed.
+Lichfield might be a small cathedral city, but the commercial buildings here work just as hard as any in the region.
+We see everything from shop fronts and offices in the historic centre to the spread of trade and light industrial units on the estates between the city and Birmingham.
+Commercial wall coating in Lichfield needs to handle both ends of that scale.
+On the older trading streets, we deal with painted brick and rendered upper storeys that have been patched and repainted over the years.
+Out on the edge-of-town units, it’s often faded, chalking finishes and weather-worn gables.
+In every single case, the rule is always the same: the coating only works if it matches the substrate, and we only know the substrate once we’ve properly surveyed the building.

 Typical buildings in this corner of Staffordshire

-The local stock is mostly brick, with rendered uppers above shopfronts in the centre, post-war and modern commercial infill, and steel-framed units with masonry or rendered elevations on the surrounding estates.
-Across this part of Staffordshire the recurring problems are familiar ones: hairline cracking and crazing in sand and cement render, porous brick on exposed elevations, previous paint systems failing in layers, and organic growth on shaded faces that never quite dry out.
-None of these is exotic, but each points to a different preparation and product choice, which is why the condition findings matter more than the colour chart at the start of a project.
+Around here, the building stock is mostly brick.
+We see rendered uppers above shopfronts in the centre, post-war and modern commercial infill, and steel-framed units with masonry or rendered elevations on the surrounding estates.
+Across this part of Staffordshire, the problems we keep running into are familiar ones: hairline cracking and crazing in sand and cement render, porous brick on exposed elevations, previous paint systems failing in layers, and organic growth on shaded faces that never quite dry out.
+None of this is exotic, but each issue demands a different preparation and product choice.
+That’s why the condition findings matter more than the colour chart when we start a project.

 How the work is planned around a trading building

-Most commercial premises cannot pause for redecoration, so the planning is as important as the painting.
-After the survey, the programme is built around the way the building operates:
+Most commercial premises can’t just down tools for redecoration.
+The planning is just as critical as the painting itself.
+After our survey, we build the programme around how your building actually operates:

-- Survey findings first: substrate, moisture readings and condition notes per elevation
+- Survey findings first: what’s the substrate, what are the moisture readings, and what condition notes do we have for each elevation?

-- Repairs scheduled and completed before any coating stage begins
+- Repairs get scheduled and finished before any coating stage even begins.

-- Access matched to the site, whether scaffold, towers or powered access
+- Access is matched to the site.
+That means scaffold, towers, or powered access, whatever the job needs.

-- Work sequenced around opening hours, deliveries and customer entrances
+- We sequence the work around opening hours, deliveries, and customer entrances.

-- Weather windows and curing times built into the programme rather than ignored
+- Weather windows and curing times are built into the programme.
+We don’t just cross our fingers and hope.

-That structure travels with us across the area, so premises in Tamworth, Cannock, Burton upon Trent and Birmingham are planned and surveyed on the same basis as a building two streets from the cathedral.
+That structure travels with us across the area.
+Premises in Tamworth, Cannock, Burton upon Trent, and Birmingham are all planned and surveyed on the exact same basis as a building two streets from the cathedral.

 The value of a contractor who surveys first

 A survey-led contractor gives you three things a price-per-metre quote never can.
-First, evidence: moisture readings and condition notes from your own walls, not assumptions from a photograph.
-Second, an honest repair schedule, agreed before work starts, so the project does not sprout extras halfway up the scaffold.
-Third, a specification with reasons, where every product on the wall can be traced back to a finding in the survey.
-For an owner or managing agent, that paperwork is also what makes quotes comparable: two prices for the same written specification mean something, while two prices for two guesses mean nothing at all.
+First, evidence: you get actual moisture readings and condition notes from your own walls, not just assumptions based on a photograph.
+Second, an honest repair schedule, agreed before we even start.
+That way, the project doesn’t suddenly sprout extra costs halfway up the scaffold.
+Third, a specification that makes sense, where every product we put on your wall can be traced back to a finding in our survey.
+For an owner or managing agent, that paperwork is also what makes quotes comparable.
+Two prices for the same written specification mean something; two prices for two different guesses mean nothing at all.

 And the honest caveat

 Not every wall in Lichfield should be coated.
-Masonry that is wet because of defective gutters or flashings needs those faults cured and the wall dried before any system goes on.
-Older solid-wall buildings near the historic core may be better repointed and left breathable, and anything listed or in the conservation area needs consent resolved before specification.
-Render that has debonded across large areas needs removal, not a layer over the top.
-If our survey finds any of this, we tell you before you commit, because a coating sold over a known defect fails early, and an early failure costs both of us more than the truthful answer would have.
+Masonry that’s wet because of defective gutters or flashings needs those faults cured and the wall dried out before any system goes on.
+Older solid-wall buildings near the historic core might be better repointed and left breathable.
+And anything listed or in the conservation area needs consent sorted before we even think about specification.
+Render that has debonded across large areas needs removal, not just another layer over the top.
+If our survey finds any of this, we’ll tell you before you commit.
+A coating sold over a known defect fails early, and an early failure costs both of us more than the truthful answer would have.